So after all of your research and speaking to different dealers you've decided to go…

-All shrubbery should be at least one foot away from the perimeter of the heater with an access point of 30 in the front for the heater to be serviced.
-They should be far enough away so that a service person can get around it and can gain access to the service panel of the heat pump, this also applies to fences.
+All shrubbery should be at least one foot away from the perimeter of the heater.
+Allow for an access point of 30’s in the front for the heater to be serviced.
+They should be far enough away so that a service person can get around them and gain access to the service panel of the heat pump.
+The same also applies to fences.

-We recommend avoiding plants that may shed and pull its debris into the heater through the evaporator coil.
+We recommend avoiding plants that may shed.
+The debris could be pulled into the heater through the evaporator coil.

 Another bush related issue is airflow.
-Your heat pump needs to take in surrounding air, remove the heat from that air, then discharge the colder out of the top.
+Your heat pump takes in surrounding air, removes the heat from that air, then discharges the colder out of the top.
 If the bushes restrict that discharge air, the performance of the heat pump will be compromised.